Compiled by the Privacy Atelier

 Lawful Basis | Legal/Governance | The required legal justification for processing personal data (e.g., Contract, Consent, Legitimate Interest).
 In practice: This must be a documented metadata tag associated with the data field in the schema. |

-RoPA (Record of Processing Activities) | Governance/Audit | A mandated inventory of what data you have, why you have it (purpose), and where it lives.
-In practice: Your master spreadsheet or data catalog listing every data flow. |
+RoPA (Record of Processing Activities) | Governance/Audit | A mandated inventory under GDPR Article 30 for organizations established in the EU, or processing EU personal data at scale, documenting what data you have, why you have it (purpose), and where it lives.

 2. Technical & Operational Controls (The "How")